nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

 GRANT serverconf to <superuser>;
 GRANT TEMPORARY,CONNECT ON DATABASE serverconf TO serverconf;
 GRANT USAGE ON SCHEMA public to serverconf;
+GRANT USAGE ON SCHEMA serverconf TO serverconf;
+GRANT SELECT,UPDATE,INSERT,DELETE ON ALL TABLES IN SCHEMA serverconf TO serverconf;
+GRANT SELECT,UPDATE ON ALL SEQUENCES IN SCHEMA serverconf TO serverconf;
+GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA serverconf to serverconf;
 ```

 **messagelog** (required by xroad-addon-messagelog)